WENKz/xlive/README.md

 'Firesinging' is the open source game server for Age of Empires Online.
 Currently it is under development.

 This repository aims to re-create Xlive functions based on XLiveless done by Stanislav "listener" Golovin and donated to the general community.
-Further enhancement has been done by Luciano, Ryddag, Kisonik and FireSinger2000.
+Further enhancement has been done by Luciano, Ryddag, Kisonik and team FireSinging.

 ### Download